RahulBadenkal/ide/README.md

 ### ✅ v1.0
 This release focuses on building essential tools for seamless real-time collaboration, enabling users to manage and share workspaces and interact through a coding environment and other tools like a shared whiteboard.
-Below is a detailed list of the completed and pending features for version 1.0:
+Below is a detailed list of features for version 1.0:

 #### Features
 - **Basic Layout:** Provides the initial structure and user interface.